dimitri-nicolo/calico/networking/egress/troubleshoot.md

 secondary ENIs used for networking AWS-backed IP pools.
 It also marks its secondary ENIs for deletion on instance termination to avoid leaking any ENIs when an instance is terminated.

-However, in certain highly unusual situations, such as the following:
+However, in certain highly unusual situations, such as the following sequence of events:

 * {{site.noderunning}} adds an ENI.
 * The AWS API call to mark the ENI for "delete on termination" fails.